-NC Sound Economy commissioned a study to examine a conservation oriented fishery management strategy for North Carolina.
+NC Sound Economy commissioned a groundbreaking study to examine a conservation oriented fishery management strategy for North Carolina.
 The University of Maryland Center for Environmental Science (UMCES), in collaboration with an economist from University of North Carolina Wilmington (UNCW), finds the state can take a range of steps to strengthen coastal livelihoods, raise incomes and make coastal communities more resilient.

 It is clear the state has an incredible opportunity to restore its status as a premier fishing destination.
 In addition to benefits to the recreational fishing economy, the struggling commercial sector can be a premier local and sustainable seafood producer.